NVIDIA/NeMo/README.md

 Custom dataset only supports SentencePiece tokenizers at the moment.
 You can either train a fresh SentencePiece tokenizer with our scripts or load existing ones.

-The data preparation can be parallelized by using multiple nodes (default 20 nodes) to preprocess all custom dataset files in parallel.
+The data preparation can be parallelized by using multiple nodes (by default 20 nodes) to preprocess all custom dataset files in parallel.

 ###### 4.5.1.
 Slurm